Zup-Protocol/router-contracts/README.md

 ## Committing
 - Every commit should follow the [Conventional Commits](https://www.conventionalcommits.org) format (`<type>[optional scope]: <description>`).
 In other case, the commit will be rejected

+- Commits to the main branch are not allowed by default.
+Pull requests should be opened and then merged into the main branch